JoshOrndorff/recipes/src/advanced/custom-rpc.md

 }
 ```

-The implementation also looks similar to before, with a few additions.
+The RPC's implementation is also similar to before.
 The additional syntax here is related to calling the runtime at a specific block, as well as ensuring that the runtime we're calling actually has the correct runtime API available.
 ```rust
 impl<C, Block> SumStorageApi<<Block as BlockT>::Hash>
 	for SumStorage<C, Block>